oktaytuncay/Kubernetes/kubernetes.md

       args: ["10"]
 ```

 The docker file has an entry point as well as CMD instructions specified.
-The entry point is the command that is run at statup and the CMD is the default parameter passed to the command.
+The entry point is the command that is run at startup and the CMD is the default parameter passed to the command.
 With the args option in the pod definition file, we override the code CMD instruction in the docker file.

 But what if we need to override the entry point?
 For instance, from sleep to an imaginary sleep 2.0 command.

-In the docker world, we can run with entrypoint option set to the new command as follows.
+In the docker world, we can run with the entry point option set to the new command as follows.

 > docker run --name ubuntu-sleeper --entrypoint sleep2.0 ubuntu-sleeper 10

 The corresponding entry in the pod definition file would be using a command field.
-The command field corresponds to entry point instruction in the docker file.
+The command field corresponds to the entry point instruction in the docker file.

 ```properties
 apiVersion: v1